spiriusab/spirius-smpp-tools/README.md

 - Python 3.12 or higher
 - Poetry 1.8.0 or higher
-- Credentials from Spirus, contact your Spirius representative for access
+- Credentials from Spirius, contact your Spirius account manager for access

 ## Installation